 The E-mail title should be “GGP application (the name of your organization)”.

 If you do not receive a confirmation email of application receipt from the Embassy within 3 weeks, please contact us.

+Please save a copy of your submitted application for your records.

-If the volume of the attachment file is over 10 MB, please use applications such as WeTransfer, Google Drive or divide it into several emails and indicate numbers of emails.
+If the volume of the attachment file is over 10 MB, please use applications such as WeTransfer or divide it into several emails and indicate numbers of emails.